 From the youthful, street-inspired couture of Yves Saint Laurent to the modern tailoring and ethereal gowns of Maria Grazia Chiuri, it provides great insight into Dior’s legacy spanning over seven decades.

-At the heart of Dior are the places where the magic happens… ateliers.
+At the heart of Dior are the places where the magic happens… its haute couture ateliers.
 The next part of the exhibition featured a floor-to-ceiling display of white toiles or, in other words, garment prototypes.
 These test garments are typically made in white cotton fabric in order to check the fit, construction and shape of the design.
 Once they are adjusted and fabric and embellishments are selected, each haute couture piece is handmade.
 The whole process often requires hundreds of hours of work.

 And just when I thought I’d seen it all, it turned out V&A left the best for last.
 We walked through a dimly lit corridor where we found the Diorama section.
 It displayed colour-coded Dior accessories, lipsticks and fragrance bottles alongside a series of magazine covers featuring Dior looks (including one of my all-time favourites, Taylor Swift).